tibs/markup-history/markup-history.rst

   A simpler subset of SGML, which makes parsers easier to write.
 Other SGML based tools (TEI, Docbook, HTML itself) have generally moved towards using XML rather than SGML in their specification.

+  XML was compiled by a working group of eleven members,[30] supported by a (roughly) 150-member Interest Group.

 ----